-The Biology Department offers courses leading to the Master of Science degree and also cooperates with the School of Education in offering courses leading to the Master of Arts in Teaching degree.
+The Department of Biology offers courses leading to the Master of Science degree and also cooperates with the School of Education in offering courses leading to the Master of Arts in Teaching degree.
 Students are strongly urged to incorporate into their programs a summer of study at the Rosario Beach Marine Station at Anacortes, Washington.
 During the 8-week summer session, students may earn 6 to 8 credits.

-The Biology Department collaborates in offering the MS: Mathematics and Science with the departments of Mathematics, Chemistry, and Physics.
+The Department of Biology collaborates in offering the MS: Mathematics and Science with the departments of Mathematics, Chemistry, and Physics.
 See the program description under Mathematics and Science, p.
-154.
+171.